protasm/LPC90/docs/index.md

 2. **Facilitate Compatibility**: Provide a clear and consistent reference for developers working with or adapting legacy LPC-based systems;

-3. **Enable Collaboration**: Provide a foundation for community-driven enhancements or adaptations of LPC90, while maintaining fidelity to LPC's original design;
+3. **Enable Collaboration**: Provide a foundation for community-driven enhancements or adaptations of LPC, while maintaining fidelity to LPC's original design;

 4. **Preserve Historical Context**: Document the features and design principles of LPC to ensure that the language’s original intent and functionality are not lost over time; and,